EmilianoBruni/fastify-knex-api/README.md

 If return `true`, user is allowed to perform action.

-If return `false`, user is not allowed to perform action.
+If return `false` or `undefined`, user is not allowed to perform action.
 In this case you should return a 401 custom error code as this

 ```javascript
  checkAuth: async(req, reply) => {